rust-lang/rfcs/text/0000-numeric-literal-types.md

 # Prior art
 [prior-art]: #prior-art

-Scala’s dotty compiler has explicit literal types: the type of 1 is 1.type, which is a subtype of Int (corresponding to the JVM int type).
-In addition, String literals also have types: "foo".type, but this is beyond the scope of this proposal.
-These types are mostly intended to be used in generics.
-I don’t know of any language that uses a single type for all int/float literals.
+Scala's dotty compiler has explicit literal types: the type of 1 is 1.type, which is a subtype of Int (corresponding to the JVM int type).
+In addition, String literals also have types (e.g. `"foo".type`), but that is beyond the scope of this proposal.
+These types are mostly intended to be used in generics; I don’t know of any language that uses a single type for all int/float literals.

 As pointed at the start of this RFC, many languages have untyped constants, but this is often opt-out, if at all.
-I think my proposed opt-in mechanism for untyped constants is not the enormous footgun typeless-by-default is.
+We believe the proposed opt-in mechanism for untyped constants is not the enormous footgun typeless-by-default is.

 See below for alternatives regarding coersion.